serverless/dashboard/docs/integrations/index.md

 Note: this same process can be initiated from the CLI using [Serverless Framework](#onboarding-using-serverless-framework)

-### Synching Inventory
+### Integration Status
-Setting up the AWS Integration automatically sets up a synch process to ensure that the latest resources are available in your account.
-This process will regularly check your CloudFormation stacks and Lambda functions in your account.

-This process will not apply specific [features you enable](./enable-monitoring-features.md) but instead reflect what features are applied in your AWS account.
-This will prevent any race conditions from occurring where we would attempt to add back an Lambda extension, or CloudWatch Log Subscription.

-In addition to a regular synching process when a new Lambda function is deployed, we synch your changes and automatically apply an instrumentation settings you have.
-This means you will not have to re-enable features when you deploy an update to a function you are already monitoring.
+Once you have initiated the creation CloudFormation stack the process will take a few moments and the status of your integration will be one of the following.

+**Pending** - A pending integration is still setting up initial infrastructure in your AWS account.

+**Running** - This running integration has setup the initial infrastructure, but is currently synching inventory across your account.
+In addition to synching resources when you are adding your AWS Account, the integration may appear as running due to periodic synching processes that occur.

+**Complete** - A complete integration has all infrastructure in place and inventory is up to date.

+**Incomplete** - An incomplete integration is missing infrastructure and may or may not have accurate inventory information.
+You will need to delete this integration or contact support.

 #### Environment and Namespace Tags
 During the initial synch we traverse all Lambda functions and CloudFormation stacks to help determine